matuteiglesias/journal/content/Dev/2025-05-07_Debugged_Python_Packaging_and_Environment_for_Cere.md

 ### Key Activities
 - Addressed packaging issues and environment setup for the Cerebrum SDK.
 - Debugged Hugging Face deployment and agent execution.
-- Conducted local testing and [[debugging]] of agent execution focusing on pathing fixes and SDK onboarding.
+- Conducted local testing and debugging of agent execution focusing on pathing fixes and SDK onboarding.
-- Debugged and designed Gradio UI for interactive LLM agents, focusing on execution control and [[error handling]].
+- Debugged and designed Gradio UI for interactive LLM agents, focusing on execution control and error handling.
 - Debugged LLM agent execution failures, cleaned up system configurations, and managed tools.

 ### Achievements